 Why is this important?

-One Executive Board that I was working with was composed of over 50 years old white males, all of a single culture.
-Our clients were globally active and trying to target younger client.
+One Executive Board I was working with was composed of over 50 white males, all of a single culture.
+Our clients were globally active and trying to target younger clients.
 When we presented a mobile solution to order a car, one executive told us, “I would never order a car on a mobile phone!”.
-That is the problem: board members see the business as their issues, and usually, it turns out that the boards are too conservative, slow for innovation and risk-averse.
+That is the problem: board members see the business as their issue, and usually, it turns out that the boards are too conservative, slow for innovation and risk-averse.

 Another benefit of diverse leadership is improved financial performance.
 A McKinsey study conducted in 2019 shows that “companies in the top quartile for gender diversity on executive teams were 25% more likely to have above-average profitability than companies in the fourth quartile.”

-You probably notice that not every company that bring the right people on their boards and committees sees such benefits.
+You probably notice that not every company that brings the right people on their boards and committees sees such benefits.
 Why?

 Because you need to take one more step: inclusion.